akiyamaSM/chibi/README.md

 ```

-The views are in the View folder with a kolores.php extenstion.
+The views are in the View folder with a Chibi.php extenstion.

 A simple templete engin is provided.